ningthoujamSwamikumar/myPersonalSite/README.md

 This is a course work for a Udemy Website Development Course.
 Created using HTML and CSS only.
 No libraries used.

+NB: Here, the contents and informations used don't belong to me as I have directly used the Course Instructors content from the Course lecture.